A Boat Repair Guide To Painting Over Gelcoat (aka Gel Coat)

 Keep the stain remover away from painted and galvanized surfaces, as the acid will depreciate them.

-On the other hand, rubbing compound can take off oxidation easily without rubbing too hard.
+On the other hand, rubbing compounds can take off oxidation easily without rubbing too hard.
 So make sure not to put in too much strength because that might damage the boat’s surface.

 Make sure to do the repairs in a well-ventilated area.
 Most probably, in an open space on a clear and warm day.